 We worship and learn together, encourage one another to go deeper and further in our journeys of faith, and reach out in love, service and witness in BD3 and the places we live and engage with beyond.
 We support two community projects which we founded – Community Works and the Anchor Project - and we seek to use our buildings for the benefit of the whole community.

-Are multicultural, including longstanding faithful members who remember BD3 when it looked very different, economic migrants and refugees, young and old, families and singles.
+Our setting is multicultural, including longstanding faithful members who remember BD3 when it looked very different, economic migrants and refugees, young and old, families and singles.
 We aim to be friendly and accepting of all sorts of different people.
-We recognise that we are a minority faith now in the area, and aim to be respectful and in dialogue with people of other faiths, wanting to learn as well as to share our faith.
+We recognise that we are a minority faith now in the area, and aim to be respectful and in dialogue with people of other faiths, wanting to learn as well as to share our faith in Jesus Christ.

 St Augustine’s school is now part of Westminster Primary school and we connect with them.
 We welcome Local schools to visit us.
 We look forward to the arrival of our newly appointed Children’s and Youth Worker to help develop our outreach.